abbruzze/kernal64/README.md

 ### Wiki
 Wiki pages are available here: https://github.com/abbruzze/kernal64/wiki

+### What's new in 1.5.1 (May 4th 2019)
+- VIC: Improved invalid video modes.
+- Fixed Cart type 5 (Ocean) for Vice test
+- Dual SID: more addresses to choose from for second SID.
+- C128 MMU: fixed page diverting issue when common RAM is enabled on bottom position.
+- General minor bugs fixed

 ### What's new in 1.5.0 (Feb 3rd 2019)
 - VIC: fixed den bit handling: now on $30 it's checked on every cycles